Brigantine Beaches are now Smoke Free!

-Swimming is permitted at the following beaches from June 15th to Labor Day during the hours of 10:00 am – 5:30 pm, while the lifeguards are on duty.
+Swimming is permitted at the following beaches from June 18th to Labor Day during the hours of 10:00 am – 5:30 pm, while the lifeguards are on duty.
+PLEASE only swim when and where Guards are present for your safety.

 For fee information click here.

 Tags can be purchased through the Viply APP or at the Beach Fee Office, located at 265 42nd Street and is open from December through September.
-The Beach Fee Office can be reached by calling (609) 264-7350 ext 1.
+The Beach Fee Office can be reached by calling (609) 264-7350 prompt#6.

 Surfing is permitted at the following beaches: